MultiverseLearningProducts/JSE-U2-Async-Activities/README.md

 ### Method Organization
 Methods are the key to organized programming.
 They let you break large problems into small, logical pieces and prevent you from writing the same code over and over again.

+### Decision-Making Logic
+Decision-making logic is the brain of any application.
+It allows your program to respond dynamically to different inputs and situations.

 ## Learning Progression
 - **U1-1**: Basic class structure and variables
 - **U1-2**: Arithmetic operations and type casting
 - **U1-3**: Method creation and code organization
+- **U1-4**: Conditional logic and decision-making
 - **Next**: More advanced Java concepts...

 This project provides a comprehensive foundation for understanding Java fundamentals!